waggle-sensor/waggle-edge-stack/kubernetes/README.md

 ## 1. Install Dependencies

-We currently support deploying to Kubernetes.
-For getting started quickly, we use [k3s](https://k3s.io) in our Vagrant image and recommend this for custom installs.
+We assume you're working on an Ubuntu 18 or 20 based system with a Kubernetes cluster running.

+If you're new to Kubernetes and would like to get started quickly, we recommend using [k3s](https://k3s.io).

 ## 2. Beehive Config and Credential Files